-The school is a Kids Matter School and we use a comprehensive Positive Behaviour Support Policy, incorporating Restorative Practices, an expected behaviour matrix and a Behaviour Management Plan that outlines rights, responsibilities, rules and consequences.
+The school is a Kids Matter School that uses the Positive Behaviour 4 Learning (PB4L) Framework.
+We use a comprehensive Positive Behaviour Support Policy, incorporating Restorative Practices, an expected behaviour matrix and a Behaviour Management Plan that outlines rights, responsibilities, rules and consequences.
 These are available for parents on request.